 The charming towns of New England are famous for their incredibly vibrant, colorful autumn foliage, and this Northeast region knows how to do fall — historic inns, covered bridges, and cobblestone streets, all made more beautiful with a mosaic of colors in the backdrop.
 However, if you’re looking for the best of the best, head to one or more of these fabulous destinations.

 Stockbridge is in the heart of the Berkshires, one of the nation’s top spots for leaf-peeping.
 Stroll the charming streets, lined with antique shops and museums, including the Norman Rockwell Museum.
 Stockbridge is famous as the birthplace of the 20th-century American author, painter and illustrator, and here you can view an impressive collection of his original works, personal memorabilia and his study as well as learn which area landmark inspired author Herman Melville to write the classic, Moby Dick.
 In addition to fall foliage, the surrounding scenic countryside is ideal for hiking, biking and bird watching.

 New Hampshire’s White Mountains are another one of the top travel destinations in the fall, and North Conway is arguably in the heart of it all, popular for its outlet shops and scenic railway.
-But you can avoid the biggest crowds by staying in the small town of Jackson, which not only offers a more tranquil experience but those quintessential New England-covered bridges and pastoral scenery.
+But you can avoid the biggest crowds by staying in the small town of Jackson, which not only offers a more tranquil experience but also quintessential New England-covered bridges and pastoral scenery.
 It’s an outdoor lover’s paradise with hiking, biking, fishing and more, along with some of the best antiquing in the state.